-Louise Penny Master Class: Setting as character
+Louise Penny on setting as character

-In her third blog for Crime Month, the New York Times-bestselling author on the value of enticing the reader with sensory detail... without straying into overload territory.
+The New York Times-bestselling author on the value of enticing the reader with sensory detail... without straying into overload territory.

 There’s a saying in sports that the home crowd is an extra player—a significant advantage over the other team.
 The same is true of setting.
 It’s an unacknowledged character, one that can play a huge role in the success of your book.